0xcuriousapple/ethIndexerAPI/README.md

 ##  Instructions

+ 1. Clone the Repo and npm install
- 1. Copy paste secret.json sent over mail into the config folder (If not received ping me on abhivispute33@gmail.com)<br>
+ 2. Copy paste secret.json sent over mail into the config folder (If not received ping me on abhivispute33@gmail.com)
- 2. npm start<br>
+ 3. npm start

  ### API Calls
  1. To Index 10k blocks from latest block : **localhost:3000/api/genesis**